nithin-sudarsan/Simulation-of-internet/README.md

 # Simulation-of-internet
-This topology is a simple simulation of how the real-world internet works
+This topology is a **Simple** simulation of how the real-world internet works

 ## Networking Devices Used
 1. Switches